GrigoryGraborenko/boc/README.md

 ###### processURL `(string) => object`
 This does the reverse of `generateURL` - it takes a URL parameter and returns an object with `name` equal to the matching action name and `params` equal to the route parameters.
 ###### get `(string) => object`
-Use this to get a data blob directly by passing in the key.
+Use this to get a **data blob** directly by passing in the key.
 This will be an instantaneous snapshot only.
 ###### subscribe `(string, callback) => `
-Mostly for internal use by components, you can use this to be notified of changes in a data blob.
-Pass in the key and a callback function that accepts a data object.
+Mostly for internal use by components, you can use this to be notified of changes in a **data blob**.
+Pass in the key and a callback function that accepts a **data blob**.
 ###### unsubscribe `(string, callback) => `
 Unsubscribe by passing in the same key and function you passed into `subscribe`.
 Ensure the function is the same instance - comparisons are done using `===`.
 ###### broadcast `(string, object) => `
-To all subscribers of a data blob, send out an instantaneous update.
-Pass in the key and the data itself - the data blob key doesn't have to exist, either.
+To all subscribers of a **data blob**, send out an instantaneous update.
+Pass in the key and the data itself - the **data blob** key doesn't have to exist, either.
 This is useful for communicating between distant components.
 This works with the automatic subscription done by a component when you define it, as well as calling the `subscribe` function manually.
 ###### setInitialData `(object, boolean) => `
 Don't mess with this function, it's for internal use.

 ### Decorators
-Decorators are an array of objects, each specifying some kind of data mutation on data blobs.
+Decorators are an array of objects, each specifying some kind of data mutation on **data blobs**.
 This is the least "functional programming" aspect of BocJS - but you could write these as pure functions if so inclined.

-Each decorator needs an `input` and an `output`. `input` is an array of strings, each one corresponding to a data blob key.
-If any of those data blobs change, that decorator will be re-run. `output` is a function that accepts the data blobs as arguments.
+Each decorator needs an `input` and an `output`. `input` is an array of strings, each one corresponding to a **data blob** key.
+If any of those **data blobs** change, that decorator will be re-run. `output` is a function that accepts the **data blobs** as arguments.

 ```js
 var decorators = [